 - Official PCAT scores.
-All applicants) are required to take the PCAT and send scores to PharmCAS using PCAT code 104.
+All applicants who do not qualify for a PCAT waiver are required to take the PCAT and send scores to PharmCAS using PCAT code 104.
 The Admission Committee recommends the PCAT be taken following completion of at least one semester of organic chemistry.
 Application files will not be reviewed without receipt of the PCAT.
 Contact PCAT at 800.622.3231 or www.pcatweb.info for more information.

 - Personal statement.

 - Two letters of recommendation.
 We prefer that your letters of recommendation come from college professors and employers who can attest to your ability to enter a competitive professional program.
 Do not submit letters from family members or friends.
 Letters of recommendation must be submitted through PHARMCAS.

 - The Admission Committee will not review candidates who have not earned a "C" or better in at least one semester of organic chemistry by the end of the fall semester prior to the desired term of enrollment.

 - Interviews are required in the admission process.
 Qualified applicants will be notified if they are selected for an interview.
 Interviewees will be scheduled from November through May.

 The Pharmacy Admission Committee gives preferential admission consideration to Creighton undergraduate students who meet certain criteria, and who actively participate in the Creighton EDGE program.
 For more information on the Creighton Preference or the Creighton EDGE, please contact the School of Pharmacy and Health Professions Office of Admission.